 - Find a typing for the left-hand side (LHS), using the typing rules

 - Same for the RHS

 - Ensure that LHS and RHS have the same type

 If we succeed, then we have found a typing for the declared entity.
 If not, then there is a type error somewhere

 q

 Setting up the Equations (II)

+xs : 'f

 length : 'c

 l : 'd

 x : 'e

-xs : 'f

 Each identifier is given a totally independent type.
 As the type inference proceeds, their types will become more and more constrained in order to fulfil the typing rules

 When we're done, the typing of length can be read off the table

+T 1 ( (;) 0000 00 (0)

-Type Inference Higher Order Algebra and Lambda Calculus (revised 2020-02-25)
+Type Interence, Higher Order Algebra, and Lambda Calculus (revised 2022-02-18)

-.,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, 1 ing.101 01001 , and Eambad 04.04.40 (1011000 2020 02 20)

 We give the identifiers the following initial types:

+12

 Typing the Left-hand Side

 LHS:

-length l = $\dots$
+length l = \dots

 $\tt length$ must have a function type, whose argument type is the type of 1.
 Thus

 'c = 'd -> 'g

 where 'g is a new type variable.
 We also obtain

 length l : 'g

 So the type of the LHS is 'g

-Type Inference, Higher Order Algebra, and Lambda Calculus (revised 2020-02-25)
+Type Inference, Higher Order Algebra, and Lambda Calculus (revised 2022-02-18)

 Typing the Right-hand Side

 The RHS is a match expression

 They have the following typing rules: